Sparsh57/Financial-Report-Scanner/README.md

 # Financial Report Scraper

 This project is designed to scrape financial reports and extract relevant information.
-It utilizes various Python libraries and tools to automate the process of gathering and processing financial data from different sources.
+It utilizes various Python libraries and tools to automate the process of gathering and processing financial data from different sources. **Note: This code is intended to be used with Google Colab.**

 ## Features